neurobioinfo/scrnabox/README_SCRNA.md

 - [References](#references)

 ## Introduction
 This guide provides a brief introduction to analyzing standard data using the Scrnabox pipeline, scrnabox.slurm is an open-source pipeline for scRNA analysis that includes a job scheduler for HPC system.
-It outlines the steps involved in processing and analyzing HTO data, including quality control, cell filtering, clustering, and contrast analysis.
+It outlines the steps involved in processing and analyzing data, including quality control, cell filtering, clustering, and contrast analysis.
 By following these steps, researchers can gain insights into gene expression patterns in single cells and understand the underlying cellular heterogeneity in their samples.
+The following figure illustrates the steps involved in analyzing standard scRNA-seq data with the scrnabox pipeline
 <br />
 <br />
 <kbd>